Last Updated June, 2021

 Travelers’ House – an excellent choice for travelers on a tight budget or those who are looking for a “community” type of experience.
 Located not far from the famous Mississippi Avenue, it has clean, comfortable rooms with all necessary amenities.
 Based on excellent reviews, this hostel has outstanding service and the staff makes you feel like staying with friends.
 Check reviews and prices here.

 Don’t feel like any of these accommodation options is right for you?
 Click here to browse other hotels in Portland.

-Planning your perfect 2 to 4 days Portland itinerary can take some time since there are so many things to do in the city.
+Planning your perfect weekend Portland itinerary can take some time.
+There are so many things to do in the city!
 But if you follow my tips, you’ll surely have an amazing trip to Portland!

 If traveling from outside the US, don’t forget to take care of your travel insurance to know you are covered for any event.
 We personally like to stick to SafetyWing, click here to get a quote from them.

 Are you planning a 1, 2, 3, or 4 days in Portland itinerary?
 Or maybe you are planning to spend more days in this city?
 Have you visited Portland before?
 Share in the comments!

 Did you find this post helpful?
 Don’t forget to pin it!